isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2008-08-25-Oral-answer-by-Law-Minister-K-Shanmugam-to-Parliamentary-Question-on-acquittal-&-presumption-of-innocence.md

 {:start="16"}
-16. Mr de Souza has asked if the Government supports <strong>the "presumption of innocence".
-Sir, let there not be any doubt on this point: the presumption of innocence is an important and fundamental principle, and is one of the foundations of our Criminal Justice System.
+16. Mr de Souza has asked if the Government supports the "presumption of innocence".
+Sir, let there not be any doubt on this point:<strong> the presumption of innocence is an important and fundamental principle, and is one of the foundations of our Criminal Justice System.
 The Government is absolutely committed to upholding the presumption of innocence, as a core principle in our commitment to the Rule of Law.
 There is no intention to question or qualify that principle in any way.</strong>  I am surprised that any doubt at all should have arisen about this and I thank Mr de Souza and Mr Yeo for raising this issue and allowing me to clarify the position.

 {:start="17"}